Import (ping and pull)

 SOURCE_EXPORT_URL = "https://source-server.example.com/fhir/$export"

-def kick_off_import(export_url, mode="overwrite", types=None, since=None):
+def kick_off_import(export_url, mode="merge", types=None, since=None):

 """Initiate a ping and pull import.